How Long Does It Take to Make an App?

 “The time spent on coding the app mostly depends on the app you want to build, not the number of people who code it.”

-Launching a product often looks more or less the same but always feels a bit different and exciting.
+Launching a product often looks more or less the same, but always feels a bit different and exciting.
 Here's what happens just before the launch and how much time it takes.

-Preparing for the launch is usually divided into two parts: beta and alpha releases.
 The alpha release is an early pre-release version of the app, and it's usually performed by the testers within the organization.

 A big part of the pre-launch process is the cycle of submissions and reviews.
 This is precisely the reason why the pre-launch stage may take from 2 weeks to 1 month.
 App Store and Google Play Store have different reviewing processes.

-For example, Apple has a far more detailed reviewing process.
-While Android uses an algorithm to pre-analyze your app, Apple conducts the review completely manually by a team of reviewers.
-So, depending on the issue, the submission period can take longer.
-Apple states on its App Store Review page that most apps are reviewed within 24 hours, although it can occasionally take longer.
 Google, on its Play Console Help page, says that app reviews can take up to 7 days or longer in exceptional cases, especially for new developers or those with apps that require more detailed reviews.
 Publishing happens 1-2 business days after approval on both platforms.

 As you can see, there are a lot of things that can either cut down the time needed to build an app or, vice versa, prolong it.